-Dissertation Project: “A Racial and Ethnic Tune in the Pluralist Heaven: Achieving Representation Through Racial Minority Interest Groups in the United States” in progress.
+Book Project: “A Racial and Ethnic Tune in the Pluralist Heaven: Achieving Representation Through Racial Minority Interest Groups in the United States“

 Racial minority interest groups (RMIGs), like the National Association for the Advancement

-of Colored People (NAACP), are organizations that lobby and influence policy for and on behalf of ethnic and racial minorities.
+of Colored People (NAACP) are organizations that lobby and influence policy for and on behalf of ethnic and racial minorities.
 They act as mechanisms to unify individuals, provide insider access, and voice the concerns and grievances of historically marginalized groups.
 Many scholars contend that the lobbying system is biased towards and dominated by wealthy and elite interests.
-Relative to traditional interest groups, RMIGs represent members who have fewer financial resources to contribute to organizational lobbying efforts and who are on the periphery of power in politics.
+Relative to traditional interest groups, RMIGs represent members with fewer financial resources to contribute to organizational lobbying efforts and who are on the periphery of power in politics.
 Hence, they are expected to have little or no influence on policymaking.
 Is this empirically the case?
 Furthermore, are they good representatives of the folks they purport to represent?
-Little work has been done to understand how RMIGs function and the strategies they use to successfully achieve their policy goals.
-This project fills in this gap within the literature on organizations, social movements, and representation to provide insight into the dynamics of racial minority interest group lobbying and dispel some of the uncertainty surrounding them.
+Little work has been done to understand how RMIGs function and their strategies to successfully achieve their policy goals.
+This project fills in this gap within the literature on organizations, social movements, and representation to provide insight into racial minority interest group lobbying dynamics and dispel some of the uncertainty surrounding them.

-Using an original data set of over 250,000 California committee bill analyses from 1997-2017, I show the types of bills that racial minority interest groups care about, and examine the conditions that predict how successful they are in passing and stopping bills.
-I theorize and argue that we cannot clearly understand RMIGs through the classical literatures on traditional interest groups because of their origins, rooted in the civil rights and racial justice movements of the 1960s, and their trajectory as organizations wholly dedicated to advocacy in racialized domains.
-I show that RMIGs are just as active as a large segment of interest group organizations, that they generally participate in large and diverse coalitions, and pass or kill bills at similar rates as non-RMIGs when they can build large and diverse coalitions.
-I also find that Latinx, Black, and Asian RMIGs share similar policy topics of interests but have niche topic areas too.
-They generally lobby on issues related to healthcare, social services and civil rights which reflect the overall interests of racial minorities.
+Using an original data set of over 250,000 California committee bill analyses from 1997-to 2017, I show the types of bills that racial minority interest groups care about and examine the conditions that predict how successful they are in passing and stopping bills.
+I theorize and argue that we cannot clearly understand RMIGs through the classical literature on traditional interest groups because of their origins, rooted in the civil rights and racial justice movements of the 1960s, and their trajectory as organizations wholly dedicated to advocacy in racialized domains.
+I show that RMIGs are just as active as a large segment of interest group organizations, generally participate in large and diverse coalitions, and pass or kill bills at similar rates as non-RMIGs when they can build large and diverse coalitions.
+I also find that Latinx, Black, and Asian RMIGs share similar policy topics of interest but have niche topic areas too.
+They generally lobby on healthcare, social services, and civil rights, which reflect the overall interests of racial minorities.
 These findings suggest a more nuanced and optimistic view of racial minority representations in lobbying than previously considered and show that this is a viable way for racial minorities to influence the policy process.

 Race and Ethnic Politics Lab at UC San Diego: